 - Receive confirmation that all necessary documentation has been received by the ARSC Membership Committee who reviews all membership applications.
 They may contact you for more information as needed.
 If the membership committee determines that all criteria for the application process have been met, an administrative visit will be scheduled to your location.

-- Schedule the administrative visit with the ARSC Executive Director to visit your facility and discuss ARSC Rules, Policies and Procedures.
+- Schedule the administrative visit with the ARSC Administrator to visit your facility and discuss ARSC Rules, Policies and Procedures.
 Your organization will be billed for related travel costs.